Horse grooming is a staple when you own a horse or when you’re riding horses. You’re doing it all the time.

 Use the soft brush in order to finish off your horse’s coat and give it a softened, shiny feel.
-The soft brush somewhat removes but functions more as a softening tool.
+The soft brush removes some dirt but functions more as a softening tool.
 You want to use this brush in long, smooth strokes.
 Flicking motions that work for the hard brush aren’t as effective here.

 Work from ear to tail…

 Start from the head and work your way down along the body and legs.
 Finish off with the mane and tail.
 With the tail, do not stand directly behind your horse.
 In fact you should never be standing directly behind your horse for any length of time, especially without contact.
 Stand instead on your horse’s left side facing opposite from your horse so that your horse’s left rump side is beside you and in contact with your shoulder/side and bring your horse’s tail towards you to brush.

 A soft brush is useful for more difficult areas